 Pedro Morales has always been content helping others look great.
 The epitome of a point guard, he plays the game to set up his teammates-Ned, in particular, the star forward on the receiving end of Pedro's pinpoint passes.
 Pedro wants to make his father proud, and so he runs for class president.
 Yet doing so means going one-on-one against Ned, easily the most popular boy in school.
 And Pedro learns the hard way that being a good teammate doesn't mean that others will return the favor.
 Now Pedro wants to win more than ever-but this time, it's for himself.

 This book is part of a series.
-Any book in this series is a great choice.
+Any other book from the Comeback Kids series would be a great choice as well.